 The moment when the married finally became fertile was when Mary brought forth Jesus, her First-born and the true descendant of Abraham, according to St. Paul (Gal 3:15-16).
-This is when the children of the married greatly outnumber those of the abandoned: “For you will spread abroad to the right and to the left, and your offspring will possess the nations and will people the desolate cities” (Isa 54:3), which refers to the rapidly growing Christianization greatly outreaching the Jewish religion.
+This is when the children of the married greatly outnumber those of the abandoned: “For you will spread abroad to the right and to the left, and your offspring will possess the nations and will people the desolate cities” (Isa 54:3), which refers to the rapidly growing Christianization all over the world greatly outreaching the Jewish religion.
 The promise was thus accomplished and the characteristic of the announcement ceased to be.
 Thus the typology ends because the type par excellence begins to play her role.
-This type is Mary who bore Jesus.
+This type is Mary.

 This is why St. Mary is clearly different from the other women.
-She is not only prefigured by the typology of the married but, on a lower level, also of the abandoned because her offspring corresponds to the Israelite people announcing the spiritual kinship bore down by Mary.
+She is not only prefigured by the typology of the married but, on a different level also of the abandoned because her offspring is prefigured by the Israelite people announcing the spiritual kinship bore down by Mary.
 So there are two levels of announcements.
-The first is the typology of the abandoned and the second, closer to the realization, the typology of the married, which opens on the type par excellence, that is to say on the Virgin Mary.
+The first is the typology of the abandoned and the second, closer to the realization, the typology of the married, which opens on the type par excellence, that is to say, on the Virgin Mary.

 Sarah is nevertheless closer to Mary, since she was the wife of Abraham.
 However, she is different from Mary in that she did not believe the Lord announcing the birth of Isaac (Gen 18:9-15).
 A similar incredulity also reigns at the birth of John the Baptist, born of Elizabeth, who is the last woman in the typology of the married, though it is not Elizabeth herself but Zechariah, her husband, who did not give credence to Gabriel, who announced John’s birth to him (Lk 1:11-22).